-• has been assessed as eligible to receive funded social care support
+• been assessed as eligible to receive funded social care support

-• has been assessed as not eligible to receive funded social care support or
+• been assessed as not eligible to receive funded social care support or

-• is a person’s recognised representative, for example, a relative, a carer, an advocate or someone with Power of Attorney or
+• is your recognised representative (for example, a relative, a carer, an advocate or someone with power of attorney) or

 • has your permission to appeal on your behalf.